 Adopting the statutory definition of "community anchor institution" as defined in 47 USC 1702 (a)(2)(E), OSIT defines "community anchor institution" to mean a school, library, health clinic, health center, hospital or other medical provider, public safety entity, institution of higher education, public housing organization (including any public housing agency and HUD-assisted housing organization), or community support organization that facilitates greater public use of broadband service by vulnerable populations, including, but not limited to, low-income individuals, unemployed individuals, children, the incarcerated, and aged individuals."
-OSIT adds State and local government facilities to this statutory definition.
+As described in greater detail below, OSIT adds State and local government facilities that facilitate greater use of broadband by vulnerable populations to this statutory definition.

-In order to collate the fields outlined in Appendix A of the BEAD Challenge Process Policy Notice, OSIT has relied upon the CAI's identified in the broadband fabric via CostQuest Associates.
+In order to collate the fields outlined in Appendix A of the BEAD Challenge Process Policy Notice, OSIT relied upon the CAI's identified in the broadband fabric via CostQuest Associates.
 Note, that CAIs identified in Phase 1 of the High Speed Nevada initiative have been deduplicated from this list.
+In each case, OSIT also drew on state, territorial, tribal, county and municipal resources to identify additional eligible community anchor institutions that were not contained in the data sources listed above.
+OSIT met with stakeholders in each county in Nevada, including government agencies, umbrella organizations, and non-profits, during its public engagement listening tour.
+In addition, OSIT used the Initial Proposal public comment process to ensure that all relevant institutions meeting the CAI criteria are included.